-At Woodfield we strive to incorporate interior design techniques into existing landscapes to create outdoor rooms that are as beautiful and functional as the indoor spaces of our clients homes.
+At Woodfield we strive to incorporate interior design techniques into existing landscapes to create outdoor rooms with a custom patio design that are as beautiful and functional as the indoor spaces of our clients homes.
 Light fixtures, furniture, decorative accents, and functional elements like kitchen equipment and fire pits all enhance our outdoor living spaces to give them the same comfort and style as our indoor spaces.

 But perhaps it is the stone beneath your feet that offers the most powerful impact on your patio space.
 Paver patterns and patio designs are a stylish and durable method of reinforcing the “room” concept in your outdoor living space.
 The idea dates from ancient times; mosaic floors were a common feature of private homes and public buildings across the Roman empire and the many beautiful examples of existing mosaics found from Africa to Ireland are a testament to the enduring beauty of quality materials paired with skilled craftsmanship.
 As you plan your outdoor living space with the help of your Woodfield designer, consider incorporating custom patio rugs into your design.